 What Is a Gastric Bypass?

-Gastric bypass is a type of bariatric, or weight loss, procedure that alters your stomach and small intestine.
+Gastric bypass surgery is a type of bariatric, or weight loss, procedure that alters your stomach and small intestine.
 These alterations change the way they absorb and digest food.
 Primarily, it helps clients lose weight by restricting the amount of food their stomachs can hold.

 Secondarily, it limits the number of nutrients and calories their body can absorb.
 On a tertiary level, it alters their gut hormones.
 The result is a longer sensation of satiety, suppressing the appetite and reversing obesity-caused metabolic syndrome.